UniversalDependencies/docs/_axm/dep/nmod.md

 * [nmod:poss](): a noun modifier that functionally corresponds to a possessive complement,
 * [nmod:npmod](): a noun phrase functioning as a nominal modifier.

-In Middle Armenian `nmod` is used:

-* for noun-noun modification with an attributive or associative relations between them: `nmod` nouns attached to nouns are usually in the nominative [Case]() and may precede or follow the modified noun.
+In Middle Armenian `nmod` is used for noun-noun modification with an attributive or associative relations between them: `nmod` nouns attached to nouns are usually in the nominative [Case]() and may precede or follow the modified noun.

 ~~~ conllu
 # visual-style 2 1 nmod color:blue